 There is also a certain charm to some of the film's dramatic moments that flows from the easy relationship that Andy and Joyce forge together.
-Streisand plays the Jewish mother to stereotype, but not too heavily so, and, Rogen brings excellent timing to his role of the son who would prefer his mother was a little less revealing than she is, especially in embarrassed child, trapped by the guiltproducing gaze of a strong Jewish mother who is all-knowing.
+Streisand plays the Jewish mother to stereotype, but not too heavily so, and, Rogen brings excellent timing to his role of the son who would prefer his mother was a little less revealing than she is, especially in public.